 Despite everything that had happened it was easy to forgive him.
 Yes I responded to his email and over the next few years we renewed our friendship.
 It turns out that I was the first person he contacted after crossing the border with Eduardo that day as he realised the need to be authentic, vulnerable and speak his truth at long last.
 The past was put right.

-I knew he was my best friend when, several years ago, my mother was killed in an accident, he dropped everything and flew to the UK to help comfort us in the aftermath.
+I knew he was my best friend when my mother was killed in an accident nine years ago.
+Joseph dropped everything and flew across the world to the UK to help comfort us in the aftermath and keep an eye on me when Matt returned to work.

 For Joseph and Eduardo, May 19th 2009 is a watershed in their relationship as it marks a beginning and an end.
 Letting go of the past and the beginning of a new life together.